arafatm/arafatm.github.io/_articles/programming/glue.md

 ## [3.
 To manage or not to manage?](https://images.squarespace-cdn.com/content/v1/5a05ececd55b4165f250f032/1556571246092-YXAWT72Q504U6UQAOFOG/Slide37.jpeg)

 Ok, back to our friend.
-Folks are now suggesting that she change to a role where that same work **would be** promotable.
+Folks are now suggesting that she change to a role where that same work would be promotable.
 And I've seen this a lot of
-times: this message of "you're doing work that's not promotable, so change your _role_".
-I haven't seen as much emphasis on "so change your _work_" or indeed "so change _how you tell the story_ of your work".
+times: this message of "you're doing work that's not promotable, so change your role".
+I haven't seen as much emphasis on "so change your work" or indeed "so change _how you tell the story_ of your work".

 Let's talk about changing roles.
 I have read a lot of articles about deciding